-Graduates of the SLPA program will serve as support personnel to perform tasks prescribed, directed, and supervised by certified speech-language pathologists.
+Graduates of the SLPA program will serve as support personnel to perform tasks prescribed, directed and supervised by certified speech-language pathologists.

-Semester Credits
+First Semester Semester Credits

-Intro to Speech-Language
+SLPA 101 Intro to Speech-Language

-Pathology Assistant 2
+Pathology Assistant

+SLPA 104 Anatomy/Physiology of Speech/Hearing 3

-Speech and Language Development 3
+SLPA 105 Speech and Language Development 3

-Introduction to Phonetics
+SLPA 106 Introduction to Phonetics

-Anatomy/Physiology4

-Online Seminar I
+SSS 101 Online Seminar I 1

 13

-ter Semester Credits
+Second Semes Semester Credits

-Clinical Observation I
+SLPA 102 Clinical Observation I 1

-Career Seminar 1
+SLPA 103 Career Seminar

-Intro to Communication Disorders
+SLPA 111 Intro to Communication Dise orders

 and Treatment 3

-Child Growth and Development 3
+SLPA 112 Child Growth and Developm nent 3

-Voice and Articulation for
+SLPA 120 Voice and Articulation for

-Effective Communication
+Effective Communication 3

-Online Seminar II
+SSS 102 Online Seminar II

 12

+Third S emester Semester Credits

+SLPA 200 Intro to Audiology and Aura Rehabilitation 2

+SLPA 202 Clinical Observation II

+SLPA 220 Speech Disorders and Interv rention

+SLPA 230 Language Disorders and Inte ervention 3

+10

-Admission Requirement: All students applying to the program must complete a criminal background check at the student's expense.
+Admission Requirements: All students accepted to the program must complete a criminal background check at the student's expense.
 Details are available from the Admissions office.
-Students are required to have good reading, writing, hearing, and communication (verbal, written and articulation) skills in order to competently perform the job of a speech-language pathology assistant and to gain successful employment.
-Applicants must have a grade of "C" or higher in required high school English courses; or minimum scores of 18 on the English and Reading portions of the ACT; or minimum scores of 71 in Writing and 78 in Reading on the Compass test.
+Students are required to have good reading, writing, hearing and communication (verbal, written and articulation) skills in order to competently perform the job of a speech-language pathology assistant and to gain successful employment.
+Applicants must have minimum scores on the English and Reading portions of the ACT or AccuPlacer.

-Some immunization requirements may have to be met before entrance to certain clinical sites.
-See the Instructor for details.
+Additional requirements may have to be met before entrance to fieldwork sites.
+Contact the instructor for details.